oxidane/tmuxomatic/README.md

 Windowgrams are a neat way of arranging workspaces.
 For simpler layouts, a windowgram is typed up quickly.
 But if you need one with more detail, you may find yourself doing a lot of ASCII art.

-Introduced in tmuxomatic 2.0, flex aims to automate the windowgram.
+Introduced in tmuxomatic 2.0, flex aims to automate the windowgram itself.

-Flex is an object-oriented windowgram editor.
-Its commands are visually expressive, naturally worded, logically ordered, and minimally documented.
-This simple command set can be used to make any conceivable windowgram -- likely more quickly and more easily than crafting by hand.
+Flex is an object-oriented windowgram editor shell that is visually expressive, naturally worded, logically ordered, minimal, and powerful.
+The command set is short and simple, but can be combined to make any conceivable windowgram -- likely more quickly and more easily than crafting by hand.
 Flex is intended for power users who want detailed windowgrams without the tedium of manual entry.

-The key concepts behind the flex command set:
+Key concepts used by the flex command set:

 * **Pane**: Single character pane identifier representing one pane in a windowgram
 * **Group**: String of one or more panes (usually in the form of a rectangle without gaps)